-# Major Release Upgrades for MariaDB Enterprise ColumnStore
+# Major Release Upgrades for MariaDB ColumnStore

 ### Compatibility

-* Enterprise ColumnStore 5
+* ColumnStore 5

-* Enterprise ColumnStore 6
+* ColumnStore 6

-* Enterprise ColumnStore 22.08
+* ColumnStore 22.08

 ### Prerequisites

-**To reuse existing servers** for the new Enterprise ColumnStore version, you must adapt the procedure detailed below.
+**To reuse existing servers** for the new ColumnStore version, you must adapt the procedure detailed below.
 After step 1, confirm all data has been backed-up and verify backups.
-The old version of Enterprise ColumnStore should then be uninstalled, and all Enterprise ColumnStore files should be deleted before continuing with step 2.
+The old version of ColumnStore should then be uninstalled, and all ColumnStore files should be deleted before continuing with step 2.

 ### Step 1: Backup/Export Schemas and Data